Litchfield Plantation: Ghost stories

 Like much of the low country, Litchfield Plantation boasts a number of ghost stories.
 These stories center around Dr. Henry Massingberd Tucker.
 One of the stories involves the ghost of Dr. Tucker returning to the plantation on horseback after performing a midnight house call.
 It has been anecdotally reported that he rings the bell at the entrance gate to alert the stable hands that he had returned, followed by the sound of a horse trotting down the main lane.
 The other stories involve the ghost of Dr. Tucker appearing in the plantation house and the sound of a person walking on the back staircase.

 Today

 Litchfield Plantation is currently in the process of being developed as a master-planned residential community.
-The original Mansion is now used as a Country Inn, and the original site of the stables is now occupied by The Carriage House Club, a private dining club.
+The original Mansion is now used as a homeowner's social club, and the original site of the stables is now occupied by The Abbey, an Anglican Mission church.

 The plantation has given its name to the nearby community of Litchfield Beach.